 Your kidney specialist will review all aspects related to your kidneys and what your kidneys do.

-Since high blood pressure is one of the top causes of kidney disease as well as something that can happen with lower kidney function, your kidney specialist may help manage your blood pressure and blood pressure medications
+High blood pressure is one of the top causes of kidney disease as well as something that can happen with lower kidney function.
+Because of this, your kidney specialist may help manage your blood pressure and blood pressure medications

 If you have diabetes, your kidney specialist may help in your blood sugar control but may also refer you to an endocrinologist (a doctor who specializes in diabetes) and/or a certified diabetes educator (who may likely be a dietitian as well).

-Have current history of blood pressure/blood sugars (if possible)
+Have a current record of blood pressure/blood sugars (if possible)

 By having a log to track these numbers, you can provide your kidney specialist with more detailed information about how your body is taking care of itself throughout the day.